7 Solid Skincare Bars To Try For A Greener Beauty Routine

 Attitude Mineral Sunscreen Stick

-Available unscented or in two delicious fragrances—tropical and orange blossom—Canadian brand Attitude’s reef-friendly SPF 30 sunscreen stick is packaged in a biodegradable push-up paper tube.
+Available unscented or in two delicious fragrances—orange blossom and tropical—Canadian brand Attitude’s reef-friendly SPF 30 sunscreen stick is packaged in a biodegradable push-up paper tube.

 Kiehl’s Ultra Facial Hydrating Concentrated Cleansing Bar